Policy Evaluation in Continuous MDPs with Efficient Kernelized Gradient Temporal Difference: Convergence Analysis

 \end{theorem} Theorem \ref{theorem:constant_stepsize_convergence} (proof in Appendix \ref{apx_theorem_constant_stepsize_convergence}) establishes that the value function estimates generated by Algorithm \ref{alg:pkgtd} converge in expectation to a neighborhood when constant step-sizes $\alpha$ and $\beta$ and sparsification budget $\epsilon$ in Algorithm \ref{alg:komp} are small constants.
 In particular, the bias $\eps$ induced by sparsification does not cause instability even when it is \emph{not going to null}.
 Moreover, this result only holds when the regularizer $\lambda$ is chosen large enough, which numerically induces a forgetting factor on past kernel dictionary weights \eqref{eq:param_tilde}.
 We may make the learning rates $\alpha$ and $\beta$ arbitrarily small, which yield a proportional decrease in the radius of convergence to a neighborhood of the Bellman fixed point \eqref{eq:bellman_operator_v}.

+{In general, Theorem \ref{theorem:constant_stepsize_convergence} \emph{does not} imply the sequence actually converges, but only that its $\liminf$ converges.
+To establish that the entire sequence converges, even in expectation, when used with constant step-sizes, one must recursively average the functions and apply convexity of the objective function to establish the error bound decreases with the final iteration, as in Polyak-Ruppert averaging \cite{polyak1992acceleration}.
+Averaging, however, will be afflicted by the fact that different functions in the RKHS do not belong to the same subspace, and therefore their kernel dictionaries will need to be pooled, causing the model order to spike.
+Thus, averaging is a technique of theoretical interest only in establishing limiting genuine behavior in RKHSs, and cannot be used unless parsimony is not a consideration.
+By contrast, under constant step-sizes selection, the value function estimates have moderate complexity in the worst case.

 \begin{remark} \normalfont (Aggressive Constant Learning Rates) In practice, one may obtain better performance by using larger constant step-sizes.
 To do so, the criterion \eqref{eq:constant_stepsize_parameters} may be relaxed: we require $0<\beta<1$ but $\alpha>0$ may be any positive scalar.
-Then, the radius of convergence is (see Appendix \ref{apx_theorem_constant_stepsize_convergence})
+Then, with regularizer chosen as $\lambda=G_V^2\frac{\alpha}{\beta} + \lambda_0 $ for $0<\lambda_0<1$, the radius of convergence is (see Appendix \ref{apx_theorem_constant_stepsize_convergence})